 To develop a standard construction installation system for your company, identify the areas that are repetitive.
-Framing, concrete work, siding, roofing, etc. Make a list of the most important items within each area, items that you know should be done the same way across the board, no matter who is doing them.
+Framing, concrete work, siding, roofing, etc. Make a list of the most important items within each area, items that you know should be made the same way across the board, no matter who is doing them.
 (In framing, you may decide that all corners are to be framed as California corners.)
-These items will get standard practices which each crew that works in that area will adhere to.
-This will enable you to gain some control over things like field errors, call backs and excessive waste.
+These items will get standard practices that each crew working in that area will adhere to.
+This will enable you to gain some control over things like field errors, callbacks, and excessive waste.

 If you have a design team, it may be a good idea to create a set of binder drawings that show the standards and just make sure that those details are on the plans you send out to each sub.

 Your end result is to have control of the job, no matter who is doing the installation.
 You are paying them to perform a service and you should be able to expect that it is done to your standards.

 For more information about us, check out our contact page.

 Make sure to check us out on Facebook